 - Lack of common features.
 Our featScore consider the typical features you can get in the market.
 For example, if most providers are offering free SSL in their shared packages and Host X does not – then this will cause its ratings to drop drastically.

 5. I spotted a mistake on your website, what can I do?

 While we endeavor to provide information which is as accurate as possible, there may from time to time be errors.
 For this we apologies and would deeply appreciate if you would kindly use this contact form to inform us so we can rectify the errors as soon as possible.

-Basic listing on HostScore.net is free of charge.
-We do, however, require a number of details from you – please use this form to submit your application for listing.
+Listing on HostScore.net is free of charge.
+We will, however, require quite a number of details about your service from you.